solo-fsw/eprime_package_markers/README.md

 ### Object Placement and Timing
 It is important to note that the Markers routines do not have a visual component.
 Thus, during the execution of the Markers objects, what was already presented on the screen, will stay on the screen.

 To obtain the most accurate timing of a marker (i.e. the marker is sent as closely near the actual event of interest as possible), it is advised to make use of the SendMarkerTaskEvent routine.
-This routine enables the marker to be sent at onset and/or offset of an object.
+With this routine, a marker can be sent at the on- or offset of an object.

 ### Using Multiple Marker Devices
 It is not possible to use the Marker package with multiple marker devices.
 Only one marker device can be used with this package.